 Because many significant aspects of emotional life have so often been rendered taboo, we strive to speak to and build fluency in uncomfortable topics like sex and sexuality (including not having sex), bodies (including bodies of difference, as locations and storage centers of trauma, as harmed, discriminated against, or ignored, and as locations of beauty and pleasure), privilege, pain, and trauma.

-We’re invested in the ongoing professional growth of our therapists, both financially and clinically.
+We’re invested in the ongoing professional growth of our therapist, both financially and clinically.
 We provide high-quality supervision, including training and supervision from our network of outside professionals, and full access to our training center, Emerging Practices.
 For experienced therapists, we teach and train in the unique skills of supervision.

 We regularly consult with and receive supervision and training from experts outside of our practice, recognizing both the limits of our expertise and the benefits of our culture being regularly infused with different ideas and influences.

 In addition to process supervisions and case consultations, we make extensive use of role play, process recordings, and didactic methods.
 Becoming a therapist—or becoming a better therapist—is a transformation and, like all transformations, can be uncomfortable.
-We take the building of trust as colleagues and supervisors/supervisees seriously so that we may take on the challenging project of rigorous candor and identifying blind spots that can prevent the deepening of treatment.
+We take the building of trust as colleagues and supervisors/ supervises seriously so that we may take on the challenging project of rigorous candor and identifying blind spots that can prevent the deepening of treatment.

 We make use of group and individual interviews to learn about a candidate’s capacity for self-reflection and willingness to be impacted by the process itself.
 Prospective therapists will be asked to reflect on the values and assumptions they bring to therapy, with aspects of the process intentionally replicating the experience of supervision that is so central to our practice.